-Objective #1: To receive, process, investigate and act on consumer complaints pertaining to the Kansas Charitable Organizations and Solicitations Act (KCOSA) and effectively, efficiently, and ethically prosecute or otherwise enforce the Act against charitable organizations or solicitors.
+Objective #1: To act on consumer complaints pertaining to the Kansas Charitable Organizations and Solicitations Act (KCOSA) and effectively, efficiently, and ethically prosecute or otherwise enforce the Act against charitable organizations or solicitors.

 - a.
-An Assistant Attorney General reviews complaints to determine whether the Division has legal authority to investigate and act on the complaint, and whether the facts, as presented in the complaint, suggest a probable violation of KCOSA. - b.
-If the Division has legal authority to investigate, and the facts presented suggest a possible violation of KCOSA, the Deputy Attorney General assigns the complaint to an attorney to oversee an investigation and recommend appropriate action including, but not limited to, litigation, negotiation, and settlement. - c.
-If the investigation demonstrates enforcement action is necessary, Division attorneys, through the Deputy Attorney General, recommends action to the Attorney General.
+An attorney in the Civil Division will determine whether the Office has legal authority to investigate and act on the complaint, and whether the facts, as presented in the complaint, suggest a probable violation of KCOSA. - b.
+If the Office has legal authority to investigate, and the facts presented suggest a possible violation of KCOSA, the Civil Division will refer the case to Public Protection.
+The Deputy Attorney General will then assign the complaint to an attorney to oversee an investigation and recommend appropriate action including, but not limited to, litigation, negotiation, and settlement. - c.
+If the investigation demonstrates enforcement action is necessary, Division attorneys, through the Deputy Attorney General, recommend action to the Attorney General.
 If the Attorney General approves enforcement action, the Assistant Attorney General files the appropriate pleadings, prosecutes the case until final judgment or settlement, and takes appropriate action to enforce the judgment.